 Days 1–3: Vienna

 Combine cultural sights with relaxed outdoor time in parks and cafe-lined squares.
-June’s long daylight hours allow museum visits to be spread across mornings and evenings without rushing.
+A 3-day city break in Vienna makes it easy to spread museum visits across mornings and evenings without rushing.

 Days 4–5: Wachau Valley